aeiourun/OSRS-Speedrun-Route/README.md

 Welcome to the wonderful world of Oldschool RuneScape speedrunning.
 OSRS offers a surprisingly unique, challenging, and rewarding speedrun.
 We are an aweseme and friendly community, so please ask questions in the Discord.

-This git repository stores up to date and archived route notes for the "Champion's Guild" category of Oldschool RuneScape speedrunning.
+This git repository stores up to date and archived route notes for the most active rune category: "Champion's Guild"

 #### Files